Home Gym Setup Under $1000 Singapore: Complete Guide

 Should I still keep a gym membership if I have home equipment?

 Consider a part-time approach.
-Use home gym for 80% of workouts, then get day passes ($15-20) to places like Snap Fitness monthly for machines you can't replicate at home — leg press, lat pulldown, cable crossovers.
+Use home gym for 80% of workouts, then grab day passes ($15-20) to a budget chain monthly for machines you can't replicate at home — leg press, lat pulldown, cable crossovers.
 This costs $20-40/month vs $80-200 for full memberships.
 Or join budget chains during promotions for $50/month as backup.

 Your Action Plan: Start Building This Week

-Week 2-3: Add a quality yoga mat (~$150) for floor work and a basic foam roller ($30).
+Week 2-3: Add a quality yoga mat for floor work and a basic foam roller.
 Start with bodyweight and dumbbell routines.
 Get comfortable with the setup process.

 Month 2: Assess what you're missing.
-If you love the training, add kettlebells (~$180) or a TRX trainer (~$280).
-If you're struggling with motivation, consider supplementing with group classes at UBX Novena weekly.
+If you love the training, add kettlebells or a TRX trainer.
+If you're struggling with motivation, consider supplementing with a weekly group boxing or HIIT class.

 Month 3-6: Fine-tune based on your actual usage.
 Love heavy lifting?
 Plan for a power rack upgrade.
 Prefer conditioning?
 Invest in more kettlebell weights or resistance tools.
 Hate working out alone?
 Maybe a hybrid approach with occasional gym visits works better for you.